gnobitab/InstaFlow/README.md

 Our pipeline consists of three steps:

 1. Generate (text, noise, image) triplets from pre-trained Stable Diffusion
-2. Apply ```text-conditioned reflow``` to yield 2-Rectified Flow, which is a straightened generative probaiblity flow.
+2. Apply ```text-conditioned reflow``` to yield 2-Rectified Flow, which is a straightened generative probability flow.
 3. Distill from 2-Rectified Flow to get **One-Step InstaFlow**.
 Note that distillation and reflow are ```orthogonal techniques```.

 As captured in the video and the image, straight flows have the following advantages: